Amber Davies Flaunts Bikini Body On Instagram During Spanish Getaway

 In the photo in question, the former Love Island winner is posing amid a series of palm trees in front of white houses in Mallorca.
 The 22-year-old actress is donning a white two-piece bikini that consists of a tie-front top with frill details all around the front and two thick straps that go over Davies’ shoulders, helping accentuate her busty figure and putting her cleavage on full display.
 She teamed her top with a matching side-tie bottom that sits high on her frame, drawing attention to her incredibly toned abs and strong thighs.
 According to The Daily Mail, the bikini she is wearing is from Style Me by Gigi and costs just a little over $10.

-Davies is leaning against one of the palm trees as she poses with one leg slightly in front of the other and one hand on her head, in a pose that further highlights her curves.
+Davies is leaning against one of the palm trees as she poses with one leg slightly in front of the other and one hand on her head, further highlighting her curves.

 The actress has her eyes closed and lips slightly parted in a way that is both seductive and contemplative.
 While it is hard to say for sure, she appears to be wearing little to no makeup, embracing a more natural look.
 The Mediterranean sunshine lands on her skin, accentuating her bronzed complexion.